matteofabbri/EuropeanGreatAtlasOfProfanities/README.md

 - Eszem azt az ici-pici szívedet: I'm gonna rip your heart out and feast on it!
 - Elvitte a cica a nyelvedet ? : Are you fucking retarded ?
 - Jaj istenem, mondd csak mi a baj, adok a bucidra egy gyógyítópuszit: Shut up you whiny little bitch
+- Basszon teherbe egy kecske.
+May the goat fuck you pregnant.
+- Basszon seggbe egy kecske.
+May the goat fuck you in the ass.
 - To call a woman a sexual worker, can scale based on behavior:
     - Léha: Lusty, Lustful (also meaning lazy) used for an unruly lady, a less insulting term
     - Céda: prostitute, in this meaning a woman who performs oral sex a lot coming from the ciddázni term (giving somebody a head)